Some problems of arithmetic origin in rational dynamics: Equilibrium measure

 Properties {\em (i)-(iii)} show that the dynamically defined function $G_f$ coincides with the Green function of $K(f)$ from classical potential theory.
 Property {\em (iv)} implies that if $f$ is monic, then $K(f)$ is of capacity 1, which is important in view of its number-theoretic properties (see the lectures by P. Autissier in this volume \cite{autissier}).

 Another useful consequence is that the Green function $G_f$ is completely determined by the compact set $K(f)$ (or by its boundary $J(f)$).
+In particular if $f$ and $g$ are polynomials of degree at least 2 then

 The same is not true for rational maps: $J(f)$ does not determine $\mu_f$ in general.
-For instance when $J = \pu(\cc)$, $\mu_f$ is absolutely continuous w.r.t the Lebesgue measure on $\pu(\cc)$ if and only if $f$ is a Lattès example \cite{zdunik}.
+For instance there are many rational maps $f$ such that $J = \pu(\cc)$, however Zdunik \cite{zdunik} proved that $\mu_f$ is absolutely continuous with respect to the Lebesgue measure on $\pu(\cc)$ (in this case automatically $J(f) = \pu(\cc)$) if and only if $f$ is a Lattès example.